 In 1989, Mr. Dering negotiated the first, US-USSR Cultural Business Joint Venture between The National Geographic Society and The State Hermitage Museum, Saint Petersburg, Russia.
 This historic international agreement paved the way for Russian museums to independently manage their financial operations; to establish business joint ventures with Western corporations and museums; and, to establish funding opportunities for conservation of art and artifacts, including restoration of the “Golden” State Carriage of Czar Catherine II.

-The US-USSR Cultural Business Joint Venture Agreement provided opportunity for Mr. Dering to develop many international, traveling, blockbuster, cultural exhibitions, including the production of the highly acclaimed U.S. tours of Catherine The Great and Nicholas II and Alexandra: Last Czars of Russia.
+The US-USSR Cultural Business Joint Venture Agreement provided opportunity for Mr. Dering to develop international, traveling, blockbuster, cultural exhibitions, including the acclaimed tours of Catherine The Great and Nicholas II and Alexandra: Last Czars of Russia.

 Mr. Dering established himself as an independent consultant in 1991.

-In 1991 Mr. Dering was contracted as Director of Long Range Planning and Exhibitions by Orlando Science Center, Inc. (OSC), Winter Park, FL, to produce the master plan for a new, $52 Million, 200,000 sq. ft. science museum and interactive, educational exhibits.
-Between 1991 and 1996 Mr. Dering developed exhibition concepts, educational requirements and architectural master planning for the new OSC, as well as, design, produce and install exhibition halls and exhibit components.
+In 1991, as Director of Long Range Planning and Exhibitions of Orlando Science Center, Inc., Mr. Dering produced the master plan for a new, $52 Million, 200,000 sq. ft. science museum and interactive, educational exhibits.
+Between 1991 and 1996 Mr. Dering developed concepts, educational requirements, architectural planning and exhibition halls for the new science center.

 From 1997 to 2014, Mr. Dering served as Cultural Attractions Consultant to Lewelling & Associates, Corona del Mar, CA. Mr. F. Steven Lewelling is former Vice President of Operations for The Walt Disney Company whose career credits include Tokyo Disneyland and Paris Disneyland.